Dead or Alive (franchise): Reception and legacy

 Other developers and critics have expressed opinions on the series.
 Sega developer Katagiri, gave praise to the series, stating that "the uniqueness of the defense and offense mechanics and the original elements of things like the danger zone were enjoyable and gave me an overall image that it was 'a series that has evolved in its own way".
 Namco on the other hand, ran radio commercial ads insulting the series, prompting creator Tomonobu Itagaki to place Namco's Tekken on his dislike list.
 Chance Asue of Gaming Illustrated expressed love for the series, stating, "This game, more than any other fighter, feels fun and exciting without having to invest my entire life into analysing it".
 Asue called Dead or Alive a perfect balance between accessibility and depth, and called the fighting system a beautiful system that you won't find in another game.
 GameRevolution included it in their Top 10 Fighting Game Franchises of All Time.
 Jeb Haught of GameRevolution always loved the series and its interactive environments, smashing opponents into environmental hazards for extra damage.
 Screen Rant included it on their 10 Toughest Fighting Games To Master and Dunia Games ranked it 4th toughest fighting game in their 10 Toughest Fighting Game Franchises of All Time, as both stated how its simple fighting system with a few amount of buttons makes it easy to get into the gameplay, but its additional features such as fast combos, efficient attacks and counter system makes Dead or Alive a fighting game difficult to master.
 Link Cable Gaming.com ranked the franchise in 10th place in their Top 10: Fighting Game Franchises.
 Gaming.net placed it in 7th place in their 7 Best Fighting Game Franchises of All Time.
 Play Legit.net included the franchise in their Best Fighting Game Franchises and Stuff.tv included it in 10 of the best fighting games ever.

-By July 2013, the DOA series was reported to have shipped over 8.6 million units worldwide, with that number, as of 2016, increasing to over 9.7 million units.
-As of July 2023, the series has shipped over 10.76 million units worldwide, with Dead or Alive 3 as the best-selling title with over 2 million units sold worldwide.
-The series sales and free-to-play downloads combined totaled over 25.76 million units.
+By July 2013, the DOA series was reported to have shipped over 8.6 million units worldwide, with that number, as of 2016, increasing to over 9.7 million units, and 10.76 million units by July 2023.
+As of April 2026, the series has shipped over 11 million units worldwide, with Dead or Alive 3 as the best-selling title with over 2 million units sold worldwide.
+As of 2026, the series sales and free-to-play downloads combined totaled over 31 million units.
+(Note: Dead or Alive series sales as of 2026: